-In Canada, E85 is specified by CAN/CGSB-3.512-2013 “Automotive ethanol fuel (E50-E85). &rdquo Four volatility classes are defined by this standard each with a specific 10% low-end design temperature for ethanol.
+In Canada, E85 is specified by CAN/CGSB-3.512 “Automotive ethanol fuel (E50-E85). &rdquo Four volatility classes are defined by this standard each with a specific 10% low-end design temperature for ethanol.
 The volatility class is based on the expected minimum temperature of use.
-Class I (summer) is greater than 5 degrees Celsius and Class IV (winter) is less than -20 degrees Celsius.
-The ethanol component shall meet the requirements of CAN/CGSB-3.516, Type 2 and the gasoline component shall meet the requirements of CAN/CGSB-3.5 or blendstock for oxygenate blending (BOB), that when blended with up to 10% by volume denatured fuel ethanol produces an oxygenated gasoline that complies with CAN/CGSB-3.511.
+Class I (summer) is greater than 5 °C and Class IV (winter) is less than -20 °C. The ethanol component shall meet the requirements of CAN/CGSB-3.516, Type 2 and the gasoline component shall meet the requirements of CAN/CGSB-3.5 or blendstock for oxygenate blending (BOB), that when blended with up to 10% by volume denatured fuel ethanol produces an oxygenated gasoline that complies with CAN/CGSB-3.511.

 Table 1.
-Selected requirements for E85 fuel in Europe, the U.S and Canada.
+Selected standards for E85 fuel in three regions.
 Complete standards are available from respective organizations.

 Figure 1.
 The effect of ethanol on permeation (Stahl et al. 1992, Kassel 2006).

-Carbon monoxide (CO) and non-methane hydrocarbon emissions (NMHC) have been generally lower, or not significantly changed when E85 is compared with gasoline at normal test temperature (Yanowitz and McCormic 2009, Graham et al. 2008, West et al. 2007).
-However, at -7 °C higher CO and HC have been observed for E85 than for gasoline (De Serves 2005, Westerholm et al. 2008, Aakko and Nylund 2003).
+In the AMF Task 44 (Fan & Donglian 2016), carbon monoxide (CO) reduced, while total hydrocarbons (HC) increased by switching to E85 from E10.
+In the earlier studies, CO and non-methane hydrocarbon emissions (NMHC) have often been lower, or not significantly changed, when comparing E85 with gasoline at normal test temperature (Yanowitz and McCormic 2009, Graham et al. 2008, West et al. 2007).
+However, at -7 °C higher CO and HC emissions have been observed for E85 than for gasoline (De Serves 2005, Westerholm et al. 2008, Aakko and Nylund 2003).

-The calculation methodology has a significant impact on the HC results with the E85 fuel.
-Firstly, the flame ionization detector (FID) detects all carbon-containing compounds, also oxygenates, and not only hydrocarbons (Sandström-Dahl et al. 2010).
-In the US, this is taken into account in calculation methods of non-methane hydrocarbons (NMHC = HCFID – 1.04 x CH4 – 0.66 x ROH) and non-methane organic gases (NMOG = ΣNMHC + ΣROH + ΣRHO), but not in the European emissions regulations.
-In European regulations, a higher exhaust gas density of 0.932 g/dm3 is used for for E85 (C1H2.74O0.385) than for gasoline (0.619 g/dm3 C1H1.85,), whereas in the US calculation method density of 0.619 g/dm3 is used for both fuels.
+In the AMF Task 36, Sandström-Dahl et al. (2010) observed that the HC emission results for E85 depend on the calculation methodology used.
+The flame ionization detector (FID) detects all carbon-containing compounds, also oxygenates, and not only hydrocarbons.
+This is taken into account in the calculation methodology used in the US for non-methane hydrocarbons (NMHC = HCFID – 1.04 x CH4 – 0.66 x ROH) and non-methane organic gases (NMOG = ΣNMHC + ΣROH + ΣRHO).
+European emissions regulations does not recognize this behavior of FID.
+Furthermore, a higher exhaust gas density of 0.932 g/dm3 is used for for E85 (C1H2.74O0.385) than for gasoline (0.619 g/dm3 C1H1.85,) in Europe, whereas in the US calculation method density of 0.619 g/dm3 is used for both fuels.
 An example of the effect of calculation methods on the HC results is given in Table 2 for an FFV using the E85 fuel.
 The results obtained by the European calculation method for E85 are close to the NMOG results obtained by the US calculation method.

 Table 2.
 HC emissions from FFV car using E85 fuel with different calculation methods (Aakko-Saksa et al. 2011).

-Chiba et al. (2010) measured ethanol, formaldehyde, and acetaldehyde emissions during engine cold starts (Figures 2 and 3).
-The sum of these constituents represents a major part of NMOG emissions with E85.
+Chiba et al. (2010) observed that ethanol, formaldehyde, and acetaldehyde emissions represent a major part of NMOG emissions during engine cold starts with E85 (Figures 2 and 3).
 The latent heat of vaporization of ethanol is higher than that of gasoline, leading to poor cold-startability and high organic gas emissions during cold starts.
-NMOG emissions increased by about 50% in cold starts when E85 fuel was compared with gasoline, and ethanol represented the highest share of NMOG.
-The evaporative characteristics of E85 fuel leads to the condensation of unburnt alcohol in the combustion chamber, and condensed alcohol is released in the cold starts (Chiba et al. 2010).
+NMOG emissions increased by about 50% in cold starts when E85 was compared with gasoline, and ethanol represented the highest share of NMOG.
+The evaporative characteristics of E85 may also lead to the condensation of unburnt alcohol in the combustion chamber (Chiba et al. 2010).